AggieSportsAnalytics/NBASliderStats/README.md

 For our data, we use an API from github called nba_api which provides continuously updated data from the NBA's most current games and even games from decades before.

-We use a variety of Python libraries, such as Pandas and Streamlit, to format and display the statsitics.
-Below is a snippet of the code used to filter statstics.
+We use a variety of Python libraries, such as Pandas and Streamlit, to format and display the statistics.
+Below is a snippet of the code used to filter statistics.

 for stat in selected_stats_per_game:
         sliders[stat] = st.sidebar.slider(f'Importance of {stat}', -1.0, 1.0, 0.5, 0.01)